ln-markets/api-python/README.md

 ## Use

-You can import rest class from ln_markets
+You can import the rest class from ln_markets
 ```python
 from lnmarkets import rest
 ```